sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 ## Setup in Fury Module

-We designed 2 different possible setup accordingly with the 2 features listed above:
+We designed 2 different possible setups accordingly with the 2 features listed above:

 ```bash
 thanos #this is the setup with only high-availability feature